 Accounting Cost-Volume-Profit Analysis

 2.2.
-Equation technique in cost-volume-profit analysis and sales required for designed income
+Equation technique in CVP analysis

 Sales = Variable Costs + Fixed Costs + Profits